Setebos12/Gra-w-ycie/Readme.md

 ---

 ## Premises
-<p>We will implement the Conway's Game of Life as descriped on [Wikipedia](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).<br>
+<p>We will implement the Conway's Game of Life as descriped on [Wikipedia](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
+We use SFML to interact with hardware.<br>
 First the user will specify the starting conditions and start the simulation in a GUI.
 The simulation can be stopped, the alive population edited and then started again.
 While the simulation is stopped it can also be saved and loaded from file.<br>
-During the runtime of the program log messages are written to file or terminal (which can be specified via input arguments).
-Some statisctics eg. generation count will also be visible in GUI.</p>
+During the runtime of the program log messages are written to terminal.
+Generation count will also be visible in GUI.</p>

 ---

+## Tutorial
+###### InputArguments
+--level Level           Possible Levels are: error, info, debug.
+Specifies the level of log messages.
+--read filename         Read button will read from this --write filename        Write button will write to this
+###### Simulation
+Enable draw button allows for drawing on the board.
+Clicking and draging there will turn cells alive.
+If an alive cell is clicked it will be killed.

+---

+## STL used
+vectors as containers for gameobjects (and listeners in events) queue for taking input arguments and proccessing them std::remove_if for unsubscribing from events
+Iterator loops (for example for event to call methods on listeners)

+We use a lot of smart pointers for the entire project mainly:
+- unique_ptr for holding long lived classes that are mostly self-contained
+- shared_ptr for gameobjects and other things that need logging, as weak_ptr needs to be created for events
+- weak_ptr in events

+---

+## Exceptions

+FileIO is a class that throws exceptions if it fails to read or write to fail in any way.
+Those are intercepted in simulation (as this class uses FilIO), to log.
+Other non-standard situations are handled without exceptions as other situations are recoverable in the class that produced those situations.

+---

+## Testing

+Board, Container, Event, Parser, PointHandle are tested.
+This way we test main simulation logic, along with util helper functions.
+We test those classes without accessing private members, so black box testing.
+We don't test classess interacting with SFML as it would require a lot of mocking and may not be even possible.

+---

 ## Project Structure
-The following files, each containing a singular class unless stated otherwise, are planned:
+The following files, each containing a singular class unless stated otherwise, are implemented:

-#### **Simulation**
-- Gives control to Input, Logic, and Renderer in a main loop, passes neccessary data between them.
-- Holds a vector of unique_ptr to gameobjects that are updated and rendered.
-- Holds a uniqe_ptr to Logger
-- Has a public run() method that starts the Simulation (currently supposed to be called from main directly).
-- Has constructor that initalizes all objects according to input arguments from main
+### **Util**

-#### **Input**
+#### **Parser**
-- Has unique_ptr to ParserKeyboard.
-- Has a CollectInput method that returns a CurrentInput object.
+- Takes argc and argv in constructor
+- Able to parse out flags with and without arguments

-#### **CurrentInput**
+#### **Event**
-- Has a collection of InputTokens (enums).
+- Generic implementation of observer pattern
-- Has methods for managing the Collection (adding pressed tokens and clearing).
-- Created by Input passed to Logic.

-#### **ParserKeyboard**
-- Collects user input and creates a CurrentInput object.
-- The object is supposed to be passed to Input.
-- Has method KeyboardInput that creates CurrentInput collection and returns it.
+- An event can be subscribed to with a method on an object (unsubscribed also)
-- Interacts with the keyboard directly.
+- Can be invoked with arguments to call the method
-- Converts the pressed keys into tokens.
-- Implements rule of 5 (as interacting directly (more directly than rest of the program) with keyboard)
+- Holds objects as weak pointers so no memory leaks are created

-#### **InputToken**
+#### **Logger**
-- An enum that has actions that can be emitted and acted upon by Logic
+- Class for logging messages.
+- Has enum for message levels.
+- Displays only log messages that are specified in constructor as enum.
+- Also in construtor has mode of output (terminal, file, both, none).

-#### **Logic**
+#### **FileIO**
-- Has Step method that taking a CurrentInput object and a vector of unique_ptr to gameobjects, updates the state.
-- This method is supposed to be called from Simulation
+- Static strings of paths from input arguments
-- Has methods for pausing and starting the simulation
+- Has methods to write and load to and from file an object (template functions).
+- A single object opens streams only once
+- Implements rule of five to close the stream

+---

+### **Core**

 #### **GameObject**
 - An abstract base class that all objects interacting with the main loop inherit.
 - Has virtual draw (taking Drawer& as reference) and update methods called by Renderer and Logic, respectively.
 Both are required to be inherited.
+- Has virtual input (taking InputToken& as reference) to proccess input tokens
 - Has a name(std::string) and getter and setter for it.
-- Overloads << and >> operators, used for log messages and saving loading simulation, both also must be implemented.
+- Overloads << and >> operators, used for saving and loading simulation, both also must be implemented.

+---

+### **Simulation**

+#### **Simulation**
+- Gives control to Input, Logic, and Renderer in a main loop, passes neccessary data between them.
+- Holds a vector of shared_ptr (not unique for logs) to gameobjects that are updated and rendered.
+- Holds a uniqe_ptr to Logger
+- Has a public run() method that starts the Simulation.
+- Has constructor that initalizes all objects according to input arguments from main
+- Methods to save and load state

+---

+### **Render**

+#### **Drawer**
+- Interacts with the display directly.
+- Has methods for refreshing the screen.
+- Has methods for drawing Shapes (Rectangles and Text) for GameObjects to use.
+- Holds shared_ptr to window.

+#### **IRenderObject**
+- Virtual Pure class requiring methods that are used by Render (draw method)

+#### **Renderer**
+- Has a draw method that takes a vector of shared_ptr to GameObjects (from main loop).
+- To draw uses methods from drawer.
+- Has a unique_ptr to Drawer class.
+- The Drawer is passed as a reference to draw methods.

+---

+### **Ui**

 #### **HUD**
+- Its method for updating generation count listens to event in board
-- Displays statistics in the GUI.
+- Draws the generation count

+#### **UiPanel**
 - Inherits GameObject.
-- Stores values to be displayed.
-- Has a method for updating those values, manually
-- That method is called during update
+- Container class that passess control of input, draw and logic to its components
-- In constructor takes a reference to the Board
+- In constructor takes a references to create events and pass to buttons

-If one class won't be enough to display everything it can be easily split into several others.
+#### **InputButton**
+- Holds an Event to invoke when clicked
+- Implements input to deduce from the input token if it is clicked

+---

+### **Logic**

 #### **Board**
 - Inherits GameObject.
 - Has a unique_ptr to Container.
-- Has getters for statistics concering generations (generation number and population count).
 - Uses PointHandle for updates
+- Implements input to draw cells
+- Counts generations

 #### **Container**
-- Is a template class with a T type (allows for quickly changing the stored type)
-- Has a vector<vector<T>> that is representing the board.
+- Has a vector<vector> that is representing the board.
 - Methods for managing the collection (set and get for a cell of coordiantes).
 - Getters for width and height and private fields for them.
 - Constructor that takes width and height as arguments.

+#### **Logic**
+- Has Step method that taking a CurrentInput object and a vector of shared_ptr to gameobjects, updates the state.
+- This method is supposed to be called from simulation
-- Has a method for generating neighbours.
+- Has methods for pausing, starting, speeding up and down the simulation

 #### **PointHandle**
-- Stateless class that has a template method for deciding wheter a cell should be alive in the next generation, taking it and its neighbours as arguments.
+- Stateless class that has a method for deciding wheter a cell should be alive in the next generation, taking it and its neighbours as arguments.

+---

+### **Input**

+#### **Input**
+- Calls input methods on gameobjects passing input tokens
+- Those input tokens are taken from a queue which is previously constructed from polling events from InputPoller

-#### **Renderer**
+#### **InputPoller**
-- Has a draw method that takes a vector of unique_ptr to GameObjects (from main loop).
-- To draw uses methods from drawer.
-- Has a unique_ptr to Drawer class.
+- Has shared_ptr to window
-- The Drawer is passed as a reference to draw methods.
+- Method to proccess clicks
+- Creates lambdas to emplace token on actions and passess it to SFML window.handleEvents()
+- Checks at the end of polling if mouse is still pressed, if so it emits a token of mouse held down

-#### **Drawer**
+#### **InputToken**
-- Interacts with the display directly.
-- Has methods for refreshing the screen.
-- Has methods for drawing Shapes (Rectangles and Text) for GameObjects to use.
-- Implements Rule of Five (To always close the window correctly)
+- An object holding an enum with action type and mouse position

+---

-#### **Main**
+### **Main**
 - Parses console arguments:
-    - Wheter to log to terminal, console, both or none
     - What log messages to display
-    - Wheter to load from file the starting state
-    - The file to save to
+    - The file to save to and load from
 - Creates Simulation object and calls run on it.

-#### **Logger**
-- Class for logging messages.
-- Has enum for message types.
-- Has enum for mode.
-- Displays only log messages that are specified in a vector in constructor.
-- Also in construtor has mode of output (terminal, file, both, none).

-#### **FileIO**
-- Stateless static class.
-- Has methods to write and load to and from file, taking collection from main loop as argument.
-- Has private template methods for writing and reading from stream, taking the type of object to be streamed as a template argument.
+- Inits FileIO

 ---

-### Header and Implementation split
-- **Piotr**: `Renderer`, `GameObject`, `HUD`, `Logic`, `FileIO`, `Main`.
-- **Bartosz**: `Board`, `Container`, `PointHandle`, `GameState`.
-- **Krzysztof**: `Simulation`, `Logger`, `Input`, `CurrentInput`.
-Tests will be written by the person that is below the class.